-We encourage all real estate owners to follow this Framework in the development of their own Net Zero Carbon Pathways and to sign up to the BBP Climate Commitment.
+The Climate Commitment is available to any property owner to sign up to - you do not need to be a member of the BBP.
+We encourage all real estate owners to follow this Framework in the development of their own Net Zero Carbon Pathways.

+Nina Reid

-Nina Reid Director, Responsible Property Investment, M&G Real Estate Chair of the BBP Net Zero Carbon Pathway Working Group
+Head of Responsible Property Investment, M&G Real Estate